wilfredokoro/k8s-elasticsearch/README.md

+# Deploying Elasticsearch in Kubernetes

-### Create the Namespace for Elasticsearch
+## Create the Namespace for Elasticsearch

 ```bash
 kubectl create namespace elasticsearch
 ```

-### Deploy the Elasticsearch StatefulSet and Service
+## Deploy the Elasticsearch StatefulSet and Service

-## Save the following YAML as elasticsearch-deployment.yaml
+### Save the following YAML as elasticsearch-deployment.yaml

 ```bash
 apiVersion: apps/v1